 Ultimately, the best advice we can give you is to follow the instructions, and to ask as many questions as possible!
 We are here to make sure your project goes well!

-Here are the five most common mistakes DIYers make when installing epoxy countertops:
+Here are the 5 most common mistakes DIYers make when installing epoxy countertops:

 1. Pouring Under 70 Degrees